 - Rural tourism in England contributes over £13 billion per year to the economy, making up a substantial part of the overall £97 billion value of tourism in England.
-It makes a significant contribution to the rural economy, supporting village shops and services, jobs and businesses. - Seasonality in rural areas has a huge impact on retaining skilled workers over the quieter months - The UK is one of only four countries in Europe not to take advantage of a reduced rate of VAT which means British families or international visitors holidaying in the UK pay almost three times as much VAT compared to a German break, and twice as much as one in Italy, France, and Spain. - At the Budget it was announced that in the retail, hospitality and leisure sectors would receive a 50 per cent business rates discount in 2022-23, up to a maximum of £110,000.
-The business rates multiplier has also been frozen in 2022-23. - The Budget also cut duty rates on draught beer and cider by 5 per cent to support pubs, taking 3p off a pint.
+It makes a significant contribution to the rural economy, supporting village shops and services, jobs and businesses. - The UK is one of only four countries in Europe not to take advantage of a reduced rate of VAT which means British families or international visitors holidaying in the UK pay almost three times as much VAT compared to a German break, and twice as much as one in Italy, France, and Spain. - At the last Budget it was announced that in the retail, hospitality and leisure sectors would receive a 50 per cent business rates discount in 2022-23, up to a maximum of £110,000.
+The business rates multiplier was also frozen in 2022-23. - The Budget also cut duty rates on draught beer and cider by 5 per cent to support pubs, taking 3p off a pint.